-- I declare that I will meet and will maintain compliance to all the conditions outlined in the Independent Employer of AAO s Accreditation Scheme and commit to fulfilling the requirements outlined in section 3.2 of the Scheme from the outset.
+- I declare that I will meet, and maintain compliance to, all the conditions outlined in the Independent Employer of AAO s Accreditation Scheme and commit to fulfilling the requirements outlined in section 3.2 of the Scheme from the outset.

 Part 3: Protecting your privacy